mlochbaum/BQN/doc/types.md

 ### Numbers

 The BQN spec allows for different numeric models to be used, but requires there to be only one numeric type from the programmer's perspective: while programs can often be executed faster by using limited-range integer types, there is no need to expose these details to the programmer.
-Existing BQN implementations are based on [double-precision floats](https://en.wikipedia.org/wiki/IEEE-754), like Javascript or Lua.
+Existing BQN implementations use [double-precision floats](https://en.wikipedia.org/wiki/IEEE-754), like Javascript or Lua.

 ### Characters